nicholas-long/ngramdb/README.md

 Options:
-    -t|--title) # set title in README of created data point -c|--clone) # clone from a template data point ID, bringing over all its files -v|--verbose)
+    -t|--title) # set title in README of created data point -c|--clone) # clone from a template data point ID, bringing over all its files -e|--venv) # start shell in a new virtual environment -v|--verbose)
     -h|--help)
 ```